 The show quickly presents us the source of Kousei’s trauma.
-Her mother, a failed musician, tries to make his kid into a world-class pianist at a very young age, but she achieves this by regular beatings and emotional manipulation.
+His mother, a failed musician, tries to make his kid into a world-class pianist at a very young age, but she achieves this by regular beatings and emotional manipulation.
 Before she dies, she curses Kousei over letting out his pent-up frustrations.
 She dies and Kousei feels guilty over it, so much so he stops hearing the notes he produces with the piano.
 Eventually he stops playing altogether.
 A normal person would think his condition has to be a manifestation of a kind of trauma, with the mother’s abuse being a central component to it.
 However, his friends insist he should just man the fuck up and stop making excuses for himself.
 The show wasn’t humble enough to stop there.
 Hiroko suggests that quite possibly the manifestation of Kousei’s trauma was in fact a superpower and that Saki beat him regularly in order to straighten him up, in turn thinking of her son’s future during all of it.
 But my favorite comes from Kousei himself, when he self-consciously proclaims overcoming his musical deafness will be a good challenge to him, a game.
 In the end, Kousei cures himself through an almost twisted act of forgiveness, thanking his mother for all the wonderful things she had given him, when in fact the reality in front of those rose-tinted glasses was anything but.

 All of these points make it clear the show demonstrated ignorance on the subject of abuse and emotional trauma.
 By reducing Kousei’s trauma to its manifestation and the manifestation to a game he had to beat made me lose all hope for any kind of serious treatise.
 While it’s clear to me that this attitude mostly comes down to ignorance on the mangaka’s part, some suggested cultural perceptions might be in play.
 Someone close to the Japanese perspective commented Kousei is just playing along the lines of his culture’s expectations regarding the subject.
 Apparently, Japanese kids need to stay composed after facing abuse and not cry about it.
 The comment wasn’t confrontational or anything, but the hidden sentiment basically amounted to me being culturally insensitive because I pointed out the lack of condemnation of Saki’s abusive behavior on the show’s part.